-This embedding is possible because Artix and Orbix are both built using the same framework: IONA's Adaptive Runtime Technology (ART).
+This embedding is possible because Artix (C++ runtime) and Orbix are both built using the same framework:the Adaptive Runtime Technology (ART).
 Using the ART framework, it is possible to run Artix and Orbix in the same process just by loading the appropriate set of plug-ins needed by each product.

-Embedded Router Scenario page 62 Embedding a Router in the CORBA Server page 64
+Embedded Router Scenario page 61 Embedding a Router in the CORBA Server page 63